Abhinav200207/BackendInternWork/README.md

 ```sh
    localhost:3000/reports
 ```
-to update an item data, in body enter data provided in jsondata/Update.json
+to update an item data, in body enter data provided in jsondata/Update.json(Select POST)